 Its name derived from Kimberley in South Africa.
 It is sometimes the carrier of diamonds and existing in a vertical structure called pipes or ingenious dykes.
 It forms thanks to an intricate intrusive process of kimberlitic magma.

-It belongs to charnockite series and containing quartz, antiperthite, orthopyroxene, and magnetite.
+It belongs to the charnockite series and containing quartz, antiperthite, orthopyroxene, and magnetite.

 It is intrusive types of ingenious rock.
 It contains plagioclase feldspar and olivine.